 Forecasting the price of oil

-Oil is the world’s most closely studied commodity.
-Every year, the U.S. Energy Information Administration (EIA), publishes an exhaustive report titled “International Energy Outlook” that includes long-term price forecasts from the EIA and a group of the industry’s leading research institutions.
+Oil is the world’s most closely studied commodity in the world.
+Every year, the U.S. Energy Information Administration (EIA), publishes an exhaustive report titled “International Energy Outlook” that includes long-term price forecasts from the EIA and from a group of the industry’s leading research institutions.
 In 2003, when the oil price started its remarkable ascent to new historical highs, the EIA two-year forecasts all clustered around the low $20s per barrel:

-Subsequently, the EIA changed the way they report their forecasts, projecting a broad high and low price range.
-With such a broad brush, there would be a better chance of hitting the right answer.
-But even this approach failed:
+Later, the EIA gave up on accurate forecasts and began reporting their forecasts as a broad range between high and low price projections.
+With such a broad brush, spanning over $70/bbl by the 2020s, there would be a better chance of getting the right answer.
+But even that approach failed.
+The chart below shows EIA’s 2014 long-term forecast:

-EIA’s broad-brush approach (presently as broad as $70/bbl) has been badly wrong almost from the day it was published and it’s been mostly wrong for six years!
+EIA’s broad-brush approach (as broad as $70/bbl in the 2020s) has been badly wrong almost from the day it was published and it’s been mostly wrong for over seven years since 2014!

-Extreme price events: the greatest risk and the greatest opportunity
+LSPEs (large-scale price events): the greatest risk and the greatest opportunity

 Crude oil price chart after 2003 shows a sequence of large-scale price events followed by periods of consolidation.
 Experience has shown that extreme price events represent the greatest source of risk for oil-related businesses.
 For example, when oil prices collapsed by over 70% from mid-2014 through 2015, the losses sustained by the US mining industry (which includes oil and gas producers) wiped out more than eight previous years’ worth of profits.
 The 40% price drop in 2018 and the repeat 70% drop in 2020 have also inflicted devastating losses on many industry participants.